Vibek/ROSARIA/README.md

 # ROSARIA

-Type of settings and communication to use ROSARIA on mobile robots (Seekur Jr, Seekur Jr with manipulator, Pioneer 3-AT)
+Type of settings and communications to use ROSARIA on mobile robots (Seekur Jr, Seekur Jr with manipulator, Pioneer 3-AT)

 In our robot, we setup the communicate over Wifi (ssh coomunication).
 So, line number 257 is modified: